 Precision livestock farming solutions typically aim at supporting monitoring and decision taking by farmers using on-farm sensors measuring animal behaviour, performance and production (Banhazi et al., 2012).
 The raw data used to generate decision support are often noisy time series, prone to errors and variation caused not only by sensor failure or the harsh and changing farm environments in which they operate, but also by the animals' specific physiology itself.
 The resulting complexity and magnitude of the raw data render them hard to interpret as such by farmers or other end-users.
 Consequently, these data have little value without proper (pre-) processing algorithms that translate the raw measures in information informative for the targeted end-users.

 In dairy production, precision technologies are vastly deployed and implemented (Lovarelli et al., 2020; Stygar et al., 2021).
-The reason for the dairy sector being pacesetter in this area, is groups of animals are typically much less homogeneous compared to other livestock species and therefore management at group level is less applicable.
+The reason for the dairy sector being pacesetter in this area, is groups of animals are typically much less homogeneous (e.g. animals with different age, lactation stages and parities are kept in the same barn) compared to other livestock species and therefore management at group level is less applicable.
 Additionally, dairy cows are highly valuable but rather vulnerable, rendering individual monitoring crucial to optimize production, welfare and sustainability.
 Because of the physiological stress these animals endure during lactation, timely and specific interventions obviate animal suffering and financial losses.
 As modern dairy farms grew larger over the past decade, investments in sensor technology to guide these interventions became increasingly justifiable (Borchers & Bewley, 2015).
 Out of the many technologies available, a system monitoring cow position and its derived behavioural features not only promises to disclose cow health, but might also reveal welfare and social interactions - aspects that become increasingly important in the livestock production landscape (Boyland et al., 2016; Chopra et al., 2020).
-(Huhtala et al., 2007)Today's commercialized positioning systems, however, mainly serve to locate cows for e.g., treatment or when they don't go milking.
+To this end, many technologies such as radio frequency identification, wireless local area network systems, ultrasound positioning systems, etc. have been proposed, as compared by Huhtala et al., (2007).
+Today's commercialized positioning systems mainly serve to locate cows for e.g., treatment or when they don't go milking.
 Monitoring specific cow behaviours offers new paths both for research and commercial decision support systems that can help the farmer manage their herd, optimize production and quickly act upon disease or welfare problems.
 A continuous and essential step to better unlock the potential of cow behavioural analyses is the development of new ways to process data from sensor technologies that allow precise and timely interpretation and extraction of actionable information (Eckelkamp & Bewley, 2020).
 As such, extra value can be created from existing technology.

 Lying behaviour has been shown to change upon a changing health and welfare status (Tucker et al., 2021).
 For example, lameness will lower the number of times an animal gets up or lies down and increases general lying bout duration (Barker et al., 2018; Weigele et al., 2018).
 Similarly, udder infections in which an animal becomes very sick, or metabolic problems affecting rumination time, will alter the lying behaviour (Piñeiro et al., 2019).
 Accurate detection and monitoring over time of lying thus has potential to reveal health and welfare status, contribute to new precision phenotypes, and evaluate e.g., housing situations or management practices in an accurate and non-invasive manner.
 One technology to do so is via 3-dimensional spatial data, such as provided via modern ultra-wide band (uwb) positioning systems currently being developed and commercialized.